viur-framework/viur-cli/README.md

 ```sh
 $ viur package {install|update} {vi|scriptor|admin|all}
 ```
-handles viur ecosystem package operations
+handles ViUR ecosystem package operations

 Commands:
-- `install`  Installes a viur package
+- `install`  installs a ViUR package (in a specific version)
-- `update`   updates a viur package
+- `update`   updates a ViUR package to the newest version

 Arguments:
-- `profile`  profile you want to install to
+- `profile`  profile to install to
-- `version`  version you want to install
+- `version`  version to install

 ```sh
 $ viur build release